Paranormal Papers

 Skunk Apes are said to have certain paranormal features, including glowing eyes and bulletproof bodies.

-Some examples of famous Skunk Apes include the Honey Island Swamp Monster, the Fouke Monster, the Myakka Skunk Ape, the Holopaw Gorilla and the Abominable Swamp Slob.
+Some examples of famous Skunk Apes include the Honey Island Swamp Monster, the Fouke Monster, the Myakka Skunk Ape, the Holopaw Gorilla, and the Abominable Swamp Slob.

-Sightings
+Sightings and Tales

 The earliest stories of Skunk Ape sightings come from the Native American Seminole tribes.
 They told these stories to the European explorers, who then reported their own encounters with the mercurial Skunk Ape.